enescnby/rational-class-python/README.md

 + The numerator and denominator of rational number must be an integer in this class.

-- If the user inputs the decimal number(float), __init__ method converts the numerator and denominator to an integer based on mathematical rules.
+- If the user inputs the decimal number(float) or Rational number, __init__ method converts the numerator and denominator to an integer based on mathematical rules.

-* If the user inputs a value other than float or integer, ParameterError occurs.
+* If the user inputs a value other than float, integer or Rational ParameterError occurs.

 + If the user gives '0' to the denominator, ZeroDenominatorError occurs.